-Dividends, interest, and net gains or losses on investments of endowments and similar funds are reported in the statements of revenues, expenses and changes in net position.
+Dividends, interest, and net gains or losses on investments of endowments and similar funds are reported in the Statement of Revenues and Expenses.
 Any net earnings not expended are included in net position categories as follows:

-- A) as increases in restricted nonexpendable net position if the terms of the gift require that they be added to the principal of a permanent endowment fund; - B) as increases in temporarily restricted expendable net position if the terms of the gift or the University's interpretation of relevant state law impose restrictions on the current use of the income or net gains.
+- A) as increases in restricted nonexpendable net position if the terms of the gift require that they be added to the principal of a permanent endowment fund: - B) as increases in temporarily restricted expendable net position if the terms of the gift or the University's interpretation of relevant state law impose restrictions on the current use of the income or net gains.
 The University has relied upon the Attorney General's interpretation of state law that unappropriated endowment gains should generally be classified as restricted expendable; and - C) as increases in unrestricted net position in all other cases.